lastlink/docs-1/developer-guide/faq.md

 ## Server Error Occurred!
 If you get "Server error occurred!" the first time you try to login, it likely means that you misconfigured Apache2.
-Try adding *overrideAllow All* into your virtualHost.
+Try adding *AllowOverride All* into your virtualHost.

 ## MySQL Strict Mode